Skip to Content

 • What is a will contest?

-A will contest is a legal proceeding that challenges the validity of a deceased person's will.
-The goal is typically to have the court declare the will invalid—either in whole or in part—so that the estate passes under a prior will or under Ohio's intestacy laws.
-Will contests are adversarial proceedings that can be emotionally and financially costly, but they serve an important function: protecting the true intentions of the deceased and preventing fraud or exploitation.
+A will contest is a court proceeding that challenges the validity of a deceased person's will (R.C.
+2107.71).
+The goal is usually to have the court declare the will invalid, in whole or in part, so the estate passes under a prior will or under Ohio's intestacy laws.
+Will contests are adversarial and can be costly, but they protect the true intentions of the deceased and guard against fraud or exploitation.

 • Who can contest a will in Ohio?

-Only "interested persons" have legal standing to contest a will.
-This generally includes anyone who would inherit from the estate if the will were declared invalid—such as heirs who would take under intestacy law or beneficiaries named in a prior will.
-It also includes fiduciaries named in prior wills and creditors of the estate.
-A person who would receive nothing regardless of the outcome typically cannot challenge the will because they have no financial stake in the result.
+Only "interested persons" with a financial stake in the outcome have standing to contest a will (R.C.
+2107.71).
+This generally includes anyone who would inherit if the will were declared invalid, such as heirs who would take under intestacy law or beneficiaries named in a prior will, as well as fiduciaries named in a prior will and creditors of the estate.
+A person who would receive nothing regardless of the outcome typically cannot challenge the will.

-• What are the grounds for contesting a will?
+• What are the grounds for contesting a will in Ohio?

-Ohio law recognizes several grounds for challenging a will.
-Lack of testamentary capacity means the person who made the will did not have the mental ability to understand what they were doing—they must have understood the nature and extent of their property, who their natural heirs were, and that they were making a will.
-Undue influence occurs when someone exerted such control over the testator that the will reflects the influencer's wishes rather than the testator's own intentions.
-Fraud involves deception that caused the testator to sign a document they did not understand or to include provisions they would not have otherwise made.
-Improper execution means the will was not signed and witnessed according to Ohio's formal requirements.
+Ohio recognizes four main grounds: lack of testamentary capacity, undue influence, fraud, and improper execution.
+Lack of capacity means the testator did not understand the nature of making a will, the extent of their property, or who their natural heirs were.
+Undue influence means someone exerted such control that the will reflects the influencer's wishes rather than the testator's.
+Fraud involves deception that caused the testator to sign or include provisions they otherwise would not have.
+Improper execution means the will was not signed and witnessed according to Ohio's formal requirements (R.C.
+2107.03).

 • What is undue influence?

-Undue influence is more than mere persuasion or affection.
-It requires showing that someone substituted their own wishes for those of the testator through manipulation, coercion, or exploitation of a position of trust.
-Courts look at several factors: whether the alleged influencer had a confidential relationship with the testator; whether the testator was susceptible to influence due to age, illness, or isolation; whether the influencer had the opportunity to exert influence; whether the will reflects an unnatural disposition (such as cutting out close family members in favor of a recent acquaintance); and whether the influencer participated in procuring the will.
-The burden of proving undue influence can shift depending on the circumstances.
+Undue influence is improper pressure or manipulation that substitutes another person's wishes for the testator's own.
+It is more than mere persuasion or affection.
+Courts consider whether the alleged influencer had a confidential relationship with the testator, whether the testator was susceptible due to age, illness, or isolation, whether the influencer had the opportunity to exert influence, whether the will reflects an unnatural disposition (such as cutting out close family in favor of a recent acquaintance), and whether the influencer participated in procuring the will.
+The burden of proof can shift depending on the circumstances.

 • What is testamentary capacity?

-Testamentary capacity refers to the mental ability required to make a valid will.
-In Ohio, the testator must have understood the nature of making a will, known the general nature and extent of their property, known who their family members and natural objects of their bounty were, and understood how the will would distribute their property.
-The standard is not particularly high—a person can have testamentary capacity even if they have some degree of cognitive decline or mental illness, as long as they met this basic threshold at the moment they signed the will.
-Medical records, witness testimony, and the circumstances surrounding the will's execution all become relevant evidence.
+Testamentary capacity is the mental ability required to make a valid will.
+In Ohio, the testator must have understood the nature of making a will, known the general nature and extent of their property, known who their family members and natural heirs were, and understood how the will would distribute their property.
+The standard is not especially high: a person can have capacity even with some cognitive decline, as long as they met this threshold at the moment they signed.
+Medical records, witness testimony, and the circumstances surrounding execution all become relevant evidence.

 • How do I challenge a will in Ohio?